For small businesses, by small businesses

 Things people ask before they sign up.

-What if someone leaves a bad review of me?
+What if a customer leaves a bad review of me?

 Why are reviewers anonymous?